Azo dye: Physical properties, structure, and bonding

 As a consequence of π-delocalization, aryl azo compounds have vivid colors, especially reds, oranges, and yellows.
 An example is Disperse Orange 1.
 Some azo compounds, e.g., methyl orange, are used as acid-base indicators.
 Most DVD-R/+R and some CD-R discs use blue azo dye as the recording layer.

 Many phenolic diazo dyes participate in tautomeric equilibria shown here in simplified form (Ar = aryl).

 Azo dyes are solids.
-Most are salts, the colored component being the anion usually, although some cationic azo dyes are known.
+Most are salts, the colored component usually being the anion, although some cationic azo dyes are known.
 The anionic character of most dyes arises from the presence of 1-3 sulfonic acid groups, which are fully ionized at the pH of the dyed article: